xhuang2016/Kemeny-computation/README.md

 3. Run ```Code/Dynamic_MC.py``` to compute Kemeny's Constant by dynamic MC algorithm.

 > Note:
-> 1. To reproduce our results, please download the same set of data as we used in the paper.
+> 1. To reproduce our results, please download the same datasets as used in our paper.
 > 2. For different test cases, please change the settings as described in each code file.

 <!---## Cite-->